This guide features what’s included in travel insurance and how to assess what coverage you need based on your trip type, destination and length.

 Trip delay insurance

-Both comprehensive travel insurance policies and some credit cards will cover your unreimbursed expenses if your trip is delayed for a certain amount of time.
+Both comprehensive travel insurance policies and many credit cards, including some airline credit cards, will cover your expenses if your trip is delayed for a certain amount of time.
 The United Explorer Card, for example, will cover expenses such as meals or lodging if your trip is delayed more than 12 hours or if an overnight stay is required.
-Reimbursement is up to $500 per ticket.

 Lost or delayed baggage

 Comprehensive travel insurance will typically cover the purchase of clothing and other essentials if your baggage is delayed.
 Some credit cards will also cover lost or delayed luggage.
-The Capital One Venture card, for example, reimburses you for up to $3,000 if your luggage is lost.
+The Capital One Venture Rewards Card, for example, reimburses you for up to $3,000 if your luggage is lost.

 Credit cards may also offer travel protections that extend beyond flights, hotels and cruises.
 A number of credit cards, including the American Express® Gold Card, will cover you if you decline the collision damage waiver when renting a car and your rental vehicle is damaged or stolen.